 Arguably, classical test theory also fits this definition.
 We have a very specific mathematical model that is used to learn from the data, including which items are stronger or more difficult than others, and how to construct test forms to be statistically equivalent.
 However, its use of prediction is much weaker.
 We do not predict where future examinees would fall in the distribution of our calibration set.
 The fact that it is test-form-specific hampers is generalizability.

 The Wikipedia article also mentions reinforcement learning.
-This is used less often in psychometrics because test forms are typically published with some sort fo finality.
-That is, they might go be used in the field for a year or two before being retired, and no data is analyzed in that time except perhaps some high level checks like the NCCA Annual Statistical Report.
+This is used less often in psychometrics because test forms are typically published with some sort of finality.
+That is, they might be used in the field for a year or two before being retired, and no data is analyzed in that time except perhaps some high level checks like the NCCA Annual Statistical Report.
 Online IRT calibration is a great example, but is rarely used in practice.
 There, response data is analyzed algorithmically over time, and used to estimate or update the IRT parameters.
 Evaluation of parameter drift also fits in this definition.

 Use of Test Scores